tyhktlyn/university-absense-form/README.md

 ## Password security requirements

-* Must be at least 12 characters
+* Must be at least 8 characters
 * Must contain uppercase letters
 * Must contain at least 2 numbers
 * Must contain at least one special character
-* Must not contain any repeated special characters

 Example of a valid password: